University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 Next bit of code is fairly straightforward:

 We basically try downloading our data.
 It won't happen because just like the message you get from Gorilla about the data waiting to be downloaded and ready, we get the same message from the endpoint (which is how they display it to you using XHR/Ajax).
-Gorilla stores these in blob storage on Azure so we're just trying to retrieve our specific data storage.
+Gorilla stores these in blob storage on Azure so we're just trying to retrieve our specific data storage from the blob.
 ```r

 #set up initial variables for download